I had once said that Grand Central Station, in New York, was large enough you could get lost in it. Especially if you were from out of town.

 But one person caught my eye, a young woman who had made a circuit of the hall, looked at nearly every destination board, and appeared to be confused.
 It was the same as I had felt when I first arrived.

 The problem was, a man approaching a woman from out of left field would have a very creepy vibe to it, so it was probably best left alone.

 Another half-hour of watching the world go by, I had finally got past the bad mood and headed back to work.
-I did a wide sweep of the main concourse, perhaps more for the exercise than anything else, and had reached the clock in the centre of the concourse when someone turned suddenly, and I crashed into them.
+I did a wide sweep of the main concourse, perhaps more for the exercise than anything else, and had reached the clock in the center of the concourse when someone turned suddenly and I crashed into them.

 Not badly, like ending up on the floor, but enough for a minor jolt.
 Of course, it was my fault because I was in another world at that particular moment.

 “Oh, I am sorry.”
 A woman’s voice, very apologetic.